 Beyond just the GMO labeling controversy, food labels can get tricky for lots of reasons.
 And it’s unfortunate because the point of such labels are ultimately to help consumers make educated choices.
 But the marketing side of food labeling has confusion too, not just what you see as a consumer.
 Thinking about our popcorn, a consumer looking at our package on the shelf could ask these questions.
 And we as farmers before it leaves the farm often ask ourselves the same questions, but from a perspective of how we should market our farm: How much is relevant?
 How much is ethical?

-• Is it non-GMO project verified?
+- Is it non-GMO project verified?

-Popcorn is by definition non-GMO, do we really need to pay for the special graphic with a little butterfly and checkmark to make that more true?
+Popcorn is by definition non-GMO, do we really need to pay for the special graphic with a little butterfly and checkmark to make that more true? - Is it heart-healthy?

-Is it worth the marketing dollars to promote this for a product that is one of the healthiest carbs you can ingest?
+Is it worth the marketing dollars to promote this for a product that is one of the healthiest carbs you can ingest? - Is it sustainable?

-There’s no true definition for this accepted by anyone or any entity–it reflects our fifth generation farm’s reverence for the past and future of our farm, but it can’t be “certified”…or can it?
+There’s no true definition for this accepted by anyone or any entity–it reflects our fifth generation farm’s reverence for the past and future of our farm, but it can’t be “certified”…or can it? - Is it natural?

 Again, where’s the true definition?
 We feel it’s appropriate since our popcorn tastes great without requiring excessive amounts of seasoning or coating.
-But it’s not anything that can be “certified.”
+But it’s not anything that can be “certified.” - Is it certified whole-grain?

 Like “non-GMO,” popcorn is defined as a whole grain.
 Since you’re ingesting the seed coat of the popcorn after cooking, you’re getting all the whole-grain perks.
-But is it worth the marketing budget to pay for the certification emblem on your package?
+But is it worth the marketing budget to pay for the certification emblem on your package? - Is it vegan friendly?

 None of us are vegan, but we have had many vegans happily accept free samples from us.
 Would it be misleading to put this label on the package?
-We haven’t seen any official certification process for vegan friendly products from FDA or USDA, so would it be fair to make this statement?
+We haven’t seen any official certification process for vegan friendly products from FDA or USDA, so would it be fair to make this statement? - Is it kosher?

 Technically, we would need a rabbi to certify our product.
 But on a strict Biblical view, our popcorn is absolutely kosher and thus, why would we need to pay for any certification?
-How important is it to certain consumers that we certify a grain product as kosher when it lacks the features that would make it unclean, like meat?
+How important is it to certain consumers that we certify a grain product as kosher when it lacks the features that would make it unclean, like meat? - Is it anti-biotic free?

 Obviously we aren’t treating plants with antibiotics, so we feel it would be unethical to place this label.
 But it begs the question, why is the anti-biotic free label such a big deal in the livestock sector?
 If by law none of your meat, eggs or dairy can be sold with any anti-biotics, why is this now a marketing thing?
-It wouldn’t be any different than us placing this on a bag of popcorn (disclaimer–there are real concerns about over-treating livestock with anti-bioltics and giving rise to “Super Bug,” but our farm is of the opinion that folks that go to the doctor for sniffles are as much to blame in that argument).
+It wouldn’t be any different than us placing this on a bag of popcorn (disclaimer–there are real concerns about over-treating livestock with anti-bioltics and giving rise to “Super Bug,” but our farm is of the opinion that folks that go to the doctor for sniffles are as much to blame in that argument). - Is it free-range popcorn?

 To the most ridiculous point on labeling confusion, and our blog title, our popcorn is technically “free-range.”
 None of our farms have fences so the popcorn “could” uproot and walk away any time they wanted.
 As absurd as this sounds, I ask here how ethical some of these labels are on our food.
 Technical truths, if meant to scare individuals into a purchase, are not fair game in our opinion.
 Perhaps more scary still, if we did put “Free-Range Popcorn” on our bag, would that increase sales?
 That would indicate that many people are buying on labels out of fear (the corollary is that companies are unfortunately marketing on fear too).